Guides4Homeowners

 How To Paint Over Flaking Paint

 A common household problem, flaky and peeling paint is a disaster for the way it looks and feels for your home.
-It can also lead to further damage if not appointed to right away.
+It can also lead to further damage if not seen to right away.
 In this article, we’ll go through how to fix chipped and peeling paint for your home to ensure the surface is looking smooth and back to normal.

 What we’re looking at: